-Covid-19 has had a detrimental impact on pupil wellbeing and mental health.
-It was decided that a Learning Mentor could support vulnerable children and improve their self-esteem, providing focused intervention in specific areas as required.
+The School's Family Support Worker has supported vulnerable children in order to improve their self-esteem, providing focused intervention in specific areas as required.
 With this provision in place, it has resulted in improved attendance and accelerated academic progress.
 Our newly appointed Learning Mentor liaises with class teachers and our SENDCO to provide a bespoke and carefully considered service for our disadvantaged pupils, (Ofsted 2024).
 In addition to this, a qualified educational psychologist trained two Emotional Literacy Support Assistants in how to increase independence and engagement for disadvantaged children with mental health needs.